ballerina-platform/ballerina-distribution/examples/http-service-mutual-ssl/http_service_mutual_ssl.md

 For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/).

+>**Tip:** You may need to change the certificate file path, private key file path, and trusted certificate file path in the code below.

 ::: code http_service_mutual_ssl.bal :::

-Run the service by executing the following command.
+Run the service by executing the command below.

 ::: out http_service_mutual_ssl.server.out :::

-Invoke the service as follows.
+Invoke the service by executing the cURL command below.

 ::: out http_service_mutual_ssl.client.out :::